NFL on American television: NFL Sunday Ticket and NFL RedZone

 NFL Sunday Ticket is a subscription-based package that allows out of market regional games to be watched in full.
 Due to contractual reasons, national and in-market games are unavailable on the service.
 Sunday Ticket is also typically subject to the same blackout rules as local broadcasts.
 Starting with the 2023 NFL regular season, YouTube TV and YouTube Primetime Channels, will offer NFL Sunday Ticket.
 It will be exclusive to YouTube in the US and available on streaming devices, mobile apps, smart TVs, as well as most web browsers.

 Satellite broadcast company DirecTV previously offered Sunday Ticket from the inception of the product in 1994 until the end of the 2022 regular season.

 In Canada, NFL Sunday Ticket is available via the streaming service DAZN and traditional cable and satellite providers.
-This is due to Canadian law generally preventing one provider from offering a package on an exclusive basis.

-A similar service is generally available on NFL GamePass International and local providers outside of the USA and Canada.
+A similar service is generally available on NFL GamePass (distributed by DAZN since 2023) outside of the US, China and Canada.
 Blackout and other restrictions vary on an individual country basis due to network exclusivities.

 NFL RedZone is a premium network featuring whip-around coverage of regular season Sunday afternoon games in progress.
 The channel prides itself on showing "every touchdown from every game" using simulcasts from the relevant CBS and FOX feeds.
 It is available on many cable, streaming, and satellite providers in the United States, as well as several international services.